⌘K

 Is the Dm7 chord major or minor?

 Dm7 is a minor seventh chord.
 Minor seventh chords are smooth and neutral, softer than a plain minor triad.
-They are a staple of jazz, funk and neo-soul, where they add motion without heavy tension.
+They're a staple of jazz, funk and neo-soul, where they add motion without heavy tension.

 How do you play Dm7 on piano?